 For more information on Percussion Studies at Eastern, please contact Jeff Calissi.

-For more information on the Eastern Percussion Ensemble, visit the Percussion Ensemble page.
+For more information on the Eastern Percussion Ensemble, visit the Eastern Percussion Ensembles page.